davidlivingstone627-lang/First-day/README.md

 Friday is the remaining day, writing this at 11:28pm Did 5:30 with the workout after the walk
-Next is one meal a day and that is to be in the evening before 7pm Going to start 4 am everyday, either ec
+Next is one meal a day and that is to be in the evening before 7pm Going to start 4 am everyday, either reading or exercise Turns out 10000hrs is what it takes to be an expert in something.
+Meaning at least 18hrs a day.
+  That is 556 days of consistency.
+So that is something that is totally possible.
+Yep I think we know how this is going to pan out